apioo/fusio/public/help/scope.md

 ## Scope

 A scope describes the right to access specific routes and request methods.
-Each user account has assigned a set of scopes.
-If an app is created the app has by default the scopes which are assigned to the user of the app.
-For the user it is then possible to request only a subset of the scopes when accessing the API.
+Each user account has assigned a set of allowed scopes.
+If a user creates an app he can only assign the scopes which are available for him.
+In the end a user can only use the scopes which he has assigned.
-This has security benefits since the access token can only request specific parts of the API.